killerfrienddk/DatabaseConnection/README.md

 # Installation
 First you need to add this in to your project folder.

-After that you need to add it as a project.
+After that you need to add it as an project.

 Finally you need to add it as a Project Reference to your main project.